-Proceeds from the sale of the book will support the Ealing Club Community Interest Company’s work to highlight the music heritage of the Ealing, Acton, Hanwell & Southall are and to stage live music events that will inspire the musicians of the future.
+Proceeds from the sale of the book will support the Ealing Club Community Interest Company’s work to highlight the music heritage of the Ealing, Acton, Hanwell & Southall via live music, film and exhibitions.

 The original venue location still occasionally holds LIVE MUSIC events.
 The ‘aura’ of British Blues and Rock Music is starting to generate events in other locations as well.
 Please check out the events guide here: https://www.ealingclub.com/event/

 A big thank you to THE WHO for including EALING in their 50th year celebrations.
 The band has always done much to demonstrate that their West London roots, influences and motivation included Ealing.
 The Ealing Club Community Interest Company is trying to encourage others to celebrate these links while inspiring new opportunities for LIVE MUSIC.

 The Who @ The Ealing Club with Fery Asgari (1965)